Brown University Scholarships (2025–2026)

 ✅ Automatic Merit Scholarships

 Brown does not award automatic merit scholarships based on GPA or test scores.
-Instead, all undergraduate aid is strictly need-based and requires the FAFSA and CSS Profile.
+All undergraduate scholarship funding is strictly need-based and requires the FAFSA and CSS Profile.

 FAQ on Automatic Scholarships

 Do I need a separate application?
-No. As long as you file the FAFSA and CSS Profile by the deadlines, Brown will automatically calculate and package your need-based scholarship.
+No. File the FAFSA and CSS Profile by Brown’s priority deadline (Feb 1) to be considered for all institutional need-based aid.

 Can these awards stack with outside scholarships?
-Outside scholarships are applied first to reduce work-study and summer contribution, then may reduce Brown Scholarship if they exceed those amounts.
-Families should report all outside awards to the financial aid office.
+Outside scholarships first reduce work-study and summer contribution, then may reduce Brown need-based grants if aid exceeds need.
+Report all outside awards to financial aid.

 🏆 Flagship Scholarships (Competitive Scholarships)